luis33338/battlestax-tutorial/TUTORIAL.md

 ```

-* Be sure that the app you had running in the previous step has been shutdown.
+* Be sure that the app you had running in the previous step has been shutdown (`Ctrl-C`).
 To try the REST API along with the front end, in the terminal use the command:
 `npm run dev`
 * This will give you the UI plus run the `insertGame` function in the background.